- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but we are sure that they can feel it.
 Pain medications needed will depend on the surgery performed.
 Major surgical procedures require more pain control than minor lacerations.

 For dogs, we may recommend an oral anti-inflammatory on the day of and for the several days after the surgery to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset.
-The cost of the medication ranges from $10 to $15, depending on the size of your dog.

 What other decisions do I need to make?